Šipan: History

 The beginning of the connection between Šipan and Dubrovnik was established by the noble Sagroević-Stjepović-Krivonosović-Skočibuha family, at around the 15th century.
 Although some associate their origin with Herzegovina, according to other sources, that surname is mentioned in Šipan before the fall of Bosnia under Turkish rule in 1463.
 Two brothers, Antun and Stijepo Sagroević-Krivonosović, were mentioned at the beginning of the 16th century, and the names of their nine descendants were also recorded.
-All of them were connected to seafaring and sailed throughout the Mediterranean and beyond, to the coasts of England and the Netherlands.
+All of them were connected to seafaring and sailed throughout the Mediterranean and to the coasts of England and the Netherlands.
 Due to frequent conflicts with pirates and other dangers, such a life was risky and took victims.
-In the end only two sons survived, Vice Stjepović-Skočibuha, who would become the most respected representative of the merchant class of his time, and Marin, a priest who spent his life in Naples and Dubrovnik.
+Only two sons survived, Vice Stjepović-Skočibuha, who would become the most respected representative of the merchant class of his time, and Marin, a priest who spent his life in Naples and Dubrovnik.
 The island became a part of the Republic of Ragusa in 1426.

-The house originally owned by Vice Stjepović-Skočibuha is still intact, and is centrally located in Suđurađ.
+The remains of Dr. Niko Koprivica—mayor of Dubrovnik and a member of the Croatian Peasant Party accused of collaborating with the Ustaše, who was killed during the Daksa massacre in World War II—were located in Šipan.

-During the Homeland War, more specifically the Siege of Dubrovnik, a fort located on the Velji Vrh was used as a defence against the Yugoslav People's Army.
-Before that, the fort was used by the Austro-Hungarian Empire, Nazi Germany, and the Yugoslav Partisans.
-As a result of the Homeland War, there are still minefields located on the island today.
+During the Croatian War of Independence, more specifically the Siege of Dubrovnik, a fort located on the Velji Vrh was used as a defence against the Yugoslav People's Army.
+The fort was previously used by the Austro-Hungarian Empire, Nazi Germany, and the Yugoslav Partisans.
+As such, the island was a site of combat during the siege.
+A ship manned by six Croatian National Guard commandos was also intercepted off the island and sunk by the Yugoslav Navy, killing 3 Argentinian volunteers and 2 Croatian soldiers.
+As a result of the war, there are still minefields located on the island today.